sorairolake/sfc-rs/README.md

 ![License][license-badge]

-**sfc-rs** ([`rand_sfc`][version-url]) is an implementation of [Chris Doty-Humphrey's Small Fast Chaotic PRNGs] written in pure [Rust].
+**sfc-rs** ([`rand_sfc`][version-url]) is an implementation of [Chris Doty-Humphrey's Small Fast Counting PRNGs] written in pure [Rust].

 This crate provides: